mlwin-de/BenchEmbedd/README.md

 The file TransEtest.java provides an example of how a system should look like.
 You can use this file as a base to implement other link prediction systems.
 The method 'test_triple' contains the most important part of the link prediction model.

 #### Modify the meta-data file system.ttl
 In order to run the System at the HOBBIT platform you need to provide a meta data file.
 Use the example file system.ttl and adjust the following lines.
 You can also change the rdfs:label and rdfs:comment in the file.
-Create a new repository at your HOBBIT gitlab account and push the meta-data file there. (the file needs to be named 'system.ttl').
+Create a new repository at your HOBBIT gitlab account and push the meta-data file there.
+The file needs to be named 'system.ttl'.
+Note: instead of pushing through git you can also create the metadata file directly in the repository tab in the browser.

 Replace in line 8 'sample-system' through your system repository name.